mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-01-06-spring-security-6-multiple-filters-and-providers.md

 ## Project Overview <a name="project_overview"></a>

 This project will be kind of a JWT token authentication.
 First, User will be authenticated against the database via **username and password**.
 After database authentication, I will generate one-time-password(otp) for that user which is actually random code.
 After that user will send request which also includes this new random otp.
-Then I will check the otp value, if the otp value is correct, then I will generate Authorization header's value and save it to my database **(in this simple project database will be the `HashSet`, do not do this in real case scenarios)** and my response will include **Authorization: {{Authorization header's value }}** header which is the random token to access the restricted endpoint(s).
+Then I will check the otp value, if the otp value is correct, then I will generate Authorization header's value and save it to my database **(in this simple project database will be the `HashSet`, don't do this in real case scenario(s))** and my response will include **Authorization: {{Authorization header's value }}** header which is the random token to access the restricted endpoint(s).

 For other requests than the `/login`, I will get the Authorization header's value and check the whether the value is correct or not.
 If it is not correct, authentication will fail.